joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/README.md

 ### Part 2 Accumulate Points on Codewars

-Take some time to go back and solve any problems you got stuck on
+Continue to solve assigned problems.
+Use the [tracker](https://codewars-tracker-fe.herokuapp.com) to find which problems you have to solve.